Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Splitting the Profit

-Note that $e_q = e^0_q = e^{t_q}_q$ as no \OPT-extra packet is transmitted before time $t_q$ by assumption~\ref{asm:noReusingOfQueues}.
+Note that $e_q = e^0_q = e^{t_q}_q$ as no \OPT-extra packet is transmitted before time $t_q$ by assumption~(A1).
 Thus, $e^t_q$ is constant up to time $t_q$.
-After that, it further remains constant until $q$ becomes empty for \LQD and then it decreases by one in each step until it becomes 0.
+After that, it further remains constant until $q$ becomes empty for \LQD, and then it decreases by one in each step until it becomes equal to zero.
 The same property holds for $\hat{e}^t_q$.
-The definition of $t_q$ gives us a useful observation:
+The following useful observation follows from the fact that, by the definition of $t_q$, no packet destined to $q$ gets evicted from $q$ after $t_q$.